hmsc-r/HMSC/README.md

 install_github("hmsc-r/HMSC", build_opts = c("--no-resave-data", "--no-manual"))
 ```
 ## Getting started
-To get started with the package, we recommend to start with following the vignettes and reading the help pages for the `Hmsc`, `HmscRandomLevel` and `sampleMcmc` functions.
+To get started with the package, we recommend to start with reading the package documentation which can be found by typing ```help('Hmsc-package')```, following the vignettes and reading the help pages for the `Hmsc`, `HmscRandomLevel` and `sampleMcmc` functions.
 The vignettes are available in the 'vignette' folder, or can be accessed from within R by typing e.g. `vignette(topic = "vignette_1_univariate", package = "Hmsc")`.
 To see a list of vignettes, type `vignette(package = "Hmsc")`.

 ## Documentation
 A good place to start for those interested in using the `Hmsc` package are the following papers: